Danny-sc/Tutorial_2/index.md

 em_evals <- ems0_adjusted$I10$get_exp(train0[,names(ranges)])
 all(abs(em_evals - train0$I10) < 10^(-12))
 #> [1] TRUE
-all(ems0_adjusted$I10$get_cov(train0[,names(ranges)]) < 10^(-12))
-#> [1] FALSE
 ```
-Note the comparative speeds of evaluation, here.
-The initial $80$ parameter sets we generated from the model took around 45 seconds on a relatively powerful laptop; evaluating the emulator expectation over a $40\times40$ grid takes less than 5 seconds; evaluating the emulator variance over the same grid takes 30 seconds.

-We now need to consider whether these emulators are actually performing as we would expect them to.
-For this, we need to consider emulator diagnostics.
+In the next section we will define the implausibility measure while in section \@ref(diagnostics) we will explain how to assess whether the emulators we trained are performing as we would expect them to.

-# Emulator diagnostics {#diagn}

-For a given set of emulators, we want to assess how accurately they reflect the model outputs over the input space.
-To do so, we can consider a number of diagnostic tests.

-This section is divided in four parts:

-1) First we introduce the concept of implausibility;

-2) We show how to visualise the emulator's implausibility for a given model output;

-3) Three standard emulator diagnostics are introduced together with functions that help us visualise them;

-4) We then conclude by analysing parameter sets that fail diagnostics.
+# History matching using implausibility {#implau}

+In this section we give more details about implausibility and its role in the history matching process.
+Once emulators are built, we want to use them to systematically explore the input space.
+For any chosen parameter set, the emulator provides us with an approximation of the corresponding model output.
+This value is what we need to assess the implausibility of the parameter set in question.

-## Background: the implausibility measure
+## The implausibility measure

-For a given model output and a given target, the implausibility is defined as the difference between the emulator output and the target, taking into account all sources of uncertainty; for a parameter set $x$, the schematic form for the implausibility $I(x)$ is
+For a given model output and a given target, the implausibility is defined as the difference between the emulator output and the target, taking into account all sources of uncertainty.
+For a parameter set $x$, the schematic form for the implausibility $I(x)$ is

-$$I(x) = \frac{|f(x)-z|}{\sqrt{\sum \sigma^2}},$$
+$$I(x) = \frac{|f(x)-z|}{\sqrt{V_0 + V_c(x)+V_s+V_m}},$$

-where $f(x)$ is the emulator output, $z$ the target, and the $\sigma$ terms represent uncertainties.
+where $f(x)$ is the emulator output, $z$ the target, and the terms in the denominator refer to various forms of uncertainty.
+In particular

+- $V_0$ is the variance associated with the observation uncertainty;
+- $V_c(x)$ refers to the uncertainty one introduces when using the emulator output instead of the model output itself.
+Note that this term depends on $x$, since the emulator is more/less certain about its predictions based on how close/far $x$ is from points in the training set;
+- $V_s$ is the ensemble variability and represents the stochastic nature of the model (this term is not present if the model is deterministic);
+- $V_m$ is the model discrepancy, accounting for possible mismatches between the model and reality.

+A very large value of $I(x)$ means that the parameter set $x$ does not provide a good match to the observed data, even factoring in the additional uncertainty that comes with the use of emulators.
+When $I(x)$ is not too large, then we know that $x$ might be a point of good fit, so we keep $x$ in the subsequent wave.

-The uncertainty that goes into the denominator of the emulator implausibility comprises the sigma values in the `targets` list and the emulator variance at the given parameter set.
-Note that if our targets were not synthetic, we would also include the observation uncertainty, to represent the finite accuracy with which real data is observed, and the model discrepancy, accounting for the fact that no model perfectly represents reality.
+In this case study the uncertainty that goes into the denominator of the emulator implausibility comprises the sigma values in the `targets` list, accounting for ensemble variability and observational error, and the emulator variance at the given parameter set.
+Note that if our targets were not synthetic, we would also include the model discrepancy, accounting for the fact that no model perfectly represents reality.

 An important aspect to consider is the choice of cut-off for the implausibility measure.
 The implausibility is a metric for evaluating how far out from being a good fit any parameter set is: there is no hard-and-fast rule for deciding at what point a parameter set is too implausible.
-Indeed, there are two things to consider when we have multiple univariate emulators.

-First of all: what cut-off should we impose?
-A rough rule of thumb loosely follows Pukelsheim's $3\sigma$ rule, which states that any unimodal distribution can be treated normally, in the sense that a $5\%$ confidence interval corresponds to $3\sigma$ around the mean.
+A rule of thumb follows Pukelsheim's $3\sigma$ rule, a very general result which states that for any continuous unimodal distribution $95\%$ of the probability lies within $3$ sigma of the mean, regardless of asymmetry (or skewness etc).
 This is only the case for a single such distribution; for multiple univariate emulators it is slightly more involved.
-However a rough starting cut-off $m$, for confidence interval $1-\alpha$ and $N$ emulators, would be
+However a rough starting cut-off $m$, for $(1-\alpha)-$interval  and $N$ emulators, would be
 $$m = \Phi^{-1}\left(\frac{1+(1-\alpha^{1/N})}{2}\right)$$
 where $\Phi^{-1}$ is the inverse of the normal distribution CDF.

+## Combining outputs together

-Second: given multiple emulators, how do we measure overall implausibility?
+Given multiple emulators, how do we measure overall implausibility?
 We want a single measure for the implausibility at a given parameter set, but for each emulator we obtain an individual value for $I$.
 The simplest way to combine them is to consider maximum implausibility at each parameter set:
-$$I_M(x) = \max_{i=1,\dots,N}I_{i}(x),$$
-where $I_i(x)$ is the implausibility at $x$ coming from the $i$th emulator.
-For large collections of emulators, it may be useful to instead consider the second-, or third-maximum implausibility.
+$$I_M(x) = \max_{i=1,\dots,N}I_{i}(x),$$ where $I_i(x)$ is the implausibility at $x$ coming from the $i$th emulator.
+For large collections of emulators, it may be useful to instead consider the second-, or third-maximum implausibility, which also provides robustness to the failure of one or two of the emulators.
 Where some model outputs are deemed more important than others (for instance, putting greater weight on emulation of the peak of an epidemic), we may instead take a weighted average across the implausibity measures.

 ## Implausibility visualisations

-To calculate the implausibility we will use list `targets`, which represents our observations.
+To calculate the implausibility we will use the `targets` list, which represents our observations.

 The default behaviour of the diagnostics and plots we will see here is to take a cut-off of $3$ (following Pukelsheim's $3\sigma$ rule), and take maximum implausibility across the emulated outputs.
 For instance, to find the emulator implausibility for the first output we use the `emulator_plot` function specifying 'imp' for implausibility and passing it the target for the first output: